netsharecmu/NetShare/README.md

 # Getting started
 ## Step 1: Install NetShare Python package (Required)
-We recommend installing NetShare in a virtual environment (e.g., Anaconda3).
-We test with virtual environment with Python==3.6.
+We recommend installing NetShare in a virtual environment (e.g., Anaconda3 or virtualenv).
+We test with virtual environment with Python==3.7.

 ```Bash
 # Assume Anaconda is installed